-As North Carolina enters its eighth year under Justice Reinvestment, it is possible to examine its impact on the population of offenders supervised in the community and housed in prisons.
+As North Carolina enters its ninth year under Justice Reinvestment, it is possible to examine its impact on the population of offenders supervised in the community and housed in prisons.
 The community corrections and prison populations have been demonstrably affected by JRA changes that went into effect beginning December 2011.
 They have also been affected by external factors, including the decline in the crime rates over the past ten years.
-Figure 16 and Figure 17 provide trend data on the community corrections population and the prison population.
+Figure 20 and Figure 21 provide trend data on the community corrections population and the prison population.

-As shown in Figure 16, the overall community corrections population declined 11% from December 2011 to December 2018 (from 108,520 to 96,825).
-While there has been an increase in the felony community corrections population (26% from December 2011 to December 2018) as a result of the addition of PRS for Class F-I felons, the declines in the misdemeanor community corrections population (35% over this same time period) have been a major contributor to the overall decline in the community corrections population.
-This decrease is likely related to a continued decrease in misdemeanor convictions in North Carolina.
-However, the termination of probation for some misdemeanants after serving a CRV may have affected this population as well.
-If so, the effect of this practice will diminish over time because the legislature has eliminated CRVs for misdemeanants.
-The overall community corrections population has remained relatively stable over the past few years.
-Last year, the felony community corrections population increased 2% and the misdemeanor community corrections population decreased 5%.
+As shown in Figure 20, the overall community corrections population declined 14% from December 2011 to December 2019 (from 108,520 to 93,511).
+While there has been an increase in the felony community corrections population (up 24% from December 2011 to December 2019) as a result of the addition of PRS for Class F-I felons, misdemeanor declines in the population (down 39% over this same time period) has been a major contributor to the overall decline in the community corrections population.
 Trends in the population will continue to be monitored.